SneaksAndData/arcane-stream-sqlserver-change-tracking/docs/crd.md

     # Interval to capture changes in the source table if the stream is running in the streaming mode.
     # If the source is not updated, the stream will wait for the interval to expire checking for changes again.
     changeCaptureIntervalSeconds: 15

+    # The number of rows to be fetched by the JDBC driver on each scanning iteration.
+    fetchSize: 2048

     # The schema name that contains the source table
     schema: schema